 - Baggage Delay Coverage provides money to purchase essential items until your delayed bags arrive, such as a toiletry kit, a bathing suit, or a change of clothes.

 - Travel Delay Coverage provides reimbursement for additional expenses if your flight is delayed, such as an extra night in a hotel or extra meals at restaurants.

 5) Phone Assistance 24/7 Worldwide

-This coverage is nonnegotiable.
+This coverage is non-negotiable.
 It’s what makes all the other coverages possible.
 You are provided a 24/7 lifeline in case things don’t go according to plan.
-This includes medical emergencies, stolen baggage, lost passports, cancelled flights, etc. This coverage makes communication possible so you should always make sure your travel insurance policy includes this vital coverage.
+This includes medical emergencies, stolen baggage, lost passports, canceled flights, etc. This coverage makes communication possible so you should always make sure your travel insurance policy includes this vital coverage.